Nano: the spectacular science of the very (very) small

 This workshop is aimed at children aged 5-12 and their families.

-To take part you will need paper, coloured pens or pencils, and a few household materials.
-We will let you know all the details before the event.
+To take part you will need paper, coloured pens or pencils, and scissors.

 Image: Nano: The Spectacular Science of the Very (Very) Small by Dr Jess Wade illustrated by Melissa Castrillón